• Skip to primary navigation

 Low Sodium Chicken Pot Pie

 In keeping with our dietary preferences, I did not add salt to the pot pie filling or to the crust.
 The full flavor comes from the broth itself.
 This keeps the final chicken pot pie recipe in line with our low-sodium dietary guidelines.
-If you use a purchased pie crust, you will end up with a higher sodium recipe.
-The sodium increases, too, if you use regular canned chicken stock or broth.
-To keep the sodium low, look for no-salt broth, available at most supermarkets.
+If you use a purchased pie crust, you will end up with a higher-sodium recipe.
+Sodium levels increase, too, if you use regular canned chicken stock or broth.
+To keep sodium low, look for no-salt broth at most supermarkets.

-Crunchy, flaky crust paired with savory chicken, peas, carrots and celery infuses every bite of this classic comfort food with down-home goodness.
-Use a store-bought pie crust to easily assemble this family-favorite.
+Crunchy, flaky crust paired with savory chicken, peas, carrots, and celery infuses every bite of this classic comfort food with down-home goodness.
+We made this easy chicken pot pie recipe without any added salt to fit our low-sodium diet.
+If you use a storebought pie crust, it increases the sodium.

 Print Recipe